Unlock unlimited scans, all platforms, and scan history.

 Technology & methodology

-A plain-English guide to AI content detection — how it works, what it detects, and why it matters in a world of deepfakes and AI-generated media.
+A plain-English guide to AI content detection — how it works, what it detects, who it is for, and why it matters in a world of deepfakes and AI-generated media.

 An AI content detector is a tool that analyses images and videos to determine whether they were created by a human or generated by artificial intelligence.
 As AI image and video generation tools have become widely accessible — Midjourney, DALL·E, Stable Diffusion, Sora, Runway, and dozens of others — the ability to distinguish real content from synthetic content has become essential.